davidegaspar/davidegaspar/RESUME.md

 ### Domain Driven Design (DDD)

-After attending Domain-Driven Design Europe 2020 in Amsterdam, I have been reading the related books on the topic, will undergo training in Q4 2020 (already booked).
+After attending Domain-Driven Design Europe 2020 in Amsterdam, I have been reading the related books on the topic, and will undergo training in Q4 2020 (already booked).

 ### Labs @ CondeNast